Applying to Law School?

 - Begin to form relationships with professors so that they will know your work well enough to serve as recommenders in the future.

-- Expand your education by seeking summer jobs or internships in fields of interest.
+- Expand your education by seeking summer jobs or internships in law or policy.

-- Check out DiscoverLaw.org to learn more about law school.
+- Check out DiscoverLaw.org to learn more about diversity in law school.

-- Sign up for Reed's Pre-Law Mailing list.
+- Sign up for Reed's Pre-Law Google group.

-- Meet with Charles Daniel or any of the Reed Faculty with an interest in the law to assess your academic, extracurricular and work experiences and to discuss the application process.
+- Meet with a CLBR pre-law advisor via Handshake or any of the Reed faculty with an interest in the law to assess your academic, extracurricular and work experiences and to discuss the application process.

 - Over winter break, begin preparing for the LSAT; if you are ready, register for the June administration.